gentoo/qt/README.md

 directory, rename it (to prevent portage error on set redefinition), and customize it to your own wishes.

-KDE4 users should note that at this point they need to use the `media-libs/phonon` package instead of `dev-qt/qtphonon`.
-This is the reason why `dev-qt/qtphonon` is commented out in the `qt4` set.

 If you have questions, you can find us on IRC in #gentoo-qt on Freenode or at [qt@gentoo.org](mailto:qt@gentoo.org).